tylerdave/OpenAPI-Tutorial/presentation/slides.md

 ???
  - By using the code generator you saw how your code can be automatically generated from the spec.

- - This however can't be done while you are **developing new features**.
-In order to keep your contract up to date with the implementation we are using a layer on top of a Flask application called **connexion**

- - **Connexion** defines the routing for you, and validates the input and output based on the spec.
-   This way you are only left with writing the implementation as you already wrote the spec so that all should be automatic.

- - We will look now at the implementation of the sample application you have in your VM that was created using this package on top of Flask.
+ - We will look at a small application similar to the the one generated from the swagger generator and it is using a layer called connexion.

+ - **connexion** stands as a layer on top of out Python/Flask code and does the route mapping for us from the spec into the logic.

+ - Connexion can also do request and responses validation for us.

 ---